2020 - 2021 Catalog

 Dropping a Course: The act of officially withdrawing from a particular course without penalty before a specified date.
-See the Academic Calendar in this catalog for "Last Day to Withdraw."
+See the Academic Calendar in Dallas College catalog for "Last Day to Withdraw."
 It is the student's responsibility to drop a course by the date published.
-Effective with the Fall 2004 Semester, students may have to pay a higher rate tuition for the third or subsequent time they attempt a course.
+Effective Fall 2004 semester, students may have to pay a higher rate tuition for the third or subsequent time they attempt a course.
 Students should take care in dropping a course as any future retake of that course may result in a higher tuition.
-Visit the Third Course Attempt Web page at https://www.dcccd.edu/PC/Cost/3rdCrseAttmpt/Pages/default.aspx.
-Effective with the Fall 2007 Semester, a first-time freshman student who enrolls in a Texas public institution of higher education during the fall semester of 2007 or thereafter, may drop no more than six college level courses unless the drop qualifies as an exception.
-See Dropping/Withdrawing from College.
+Learn more about Third Course Attempt at https://www.dcccd.edu/PC/Cost/3rdCrseAttmpt/Pages/default.aspx.
+Effective Fall 2007 semester, a first-time freshman student who enrolls in a Texas public institution of higher education during the fall semester of 2007 or thereafter may drop no more than six (6) college-level courses unless the drop qualifies as an exception.
+Learn more about Dropping/Withdrawing from College.

 Electives: Courses that do not count toward a major but are required for most college degrees.
 Consult with an advisor before deciding upon electives.

 Embedded Course: A course which is shorter in length than the regular semester in which the course is scheduled.
 The starting and ending dates of the course fall within the starting and ending dates of the semester.

 Excessive Hours: the equivalent charge of out of state tuition an institution is legally allowed to charge for credit hours taken beyond the state credit hour limits.